Haydn Wood, a short biography

 Haydn Wood became a

-multi-talented professional, as a well-known violinist, a successful
+multi-talented professional, as a well-known violinist, a

-composer of light and classical music, and a conductor of his own
+successful composer of light and classical music, and a

-works.
-The BBC, who commissioned some of his compositions and for whom
+conductor of his own works.
+The BBC, who commissioned some of

-he conducted many concerts of his works, often broadcast his music.
+works, often broadcast his music.

 |